Alluxio/alluxio/docs/en/Configuring-Alluxio-with-Swift.md

 # Running functional tests

-Configure your Swift account credetntials under `swiftTest` in `tests/pom.xml`, where `authMethodKey` should be `keystone` or `tempauth` or `swiftauth`.
+Configure your Swift account credentials under `swiftTest` in `tests/pom.xml`, where `authMethodKey` should be `keystone` or `tempauth` or `swiftauth`.
 To run functional tests execute

 {% include Configuring-Alluxio-with-Swift/functional-tests.md %}